-where tiedat-gnss is the geodetic tie used coming here from spirit leveling and GEOIDGNSS is the geoid value at the tide gauge-co-located GNSS point from which the tie has been derived.
+where tiedat-gnss is the geodetic tie used.
+Here it comes from spirit leveling and NGNSS is the geoid value at the tide gauge-co-located GNSS point from which the tie has been derived.
 At the end, Equation (3) becomes:

-MDTTG =EGNSS+ tiedat-gnss+MSL-GEOIDTG (7)
+MDTTG =hGNSS+ tiedat-gnss+MSL-NTG (7)

 if the tiedat-gnss is a difference of ellipsoidal heights, and:

-MDTTG =EGNSS+ tiedat-gnss+MSL-GEOIDGNSS (8)
+MDTTG =hGNSS+ tiedat-gnss+MSL-NGNSS (8)

 if tiedat-gnss is a difference of elevations.
+Note that Equation (7) and Equation (8) are the same if the GNSS point is very close (few meters) to the tide gauge (in that case, the geoid heights at the tide gauge (NTG) and at the GNSS (NGNSS) are equal).

-Therefore, computing the MDT values at the tide gauges from the ellipsoidal MSL implies identifying the type of the geodetic tie in order to determine whether the geoid value has to be extracted at the tide gauge position or at the co-located GNSS point.
-Concerning the ellipsoidal height coming from episodic GNSS, it was assumed that the GNSS point was situated in the vicinity of the tide gauge, which induces a negligible geoid slope between both instruments.
-Thus, for tide gauges with permanent GNSS stations the geodetic ties were explicitly accounted for, but for episodic GNSS it was assumed (for lack of any other information) that no tie was necessary.
+Computing the MDT values at the tide gauges from the ellipsoidal MSL implies identifying the type of the geodetic tie in order to determine whether the geoid value has to be extracted at the tide gauge position or at the co-located GNSS point.
+We assumed that the GNSS point was situated in the vicinity of the tide gauge for episodic GNSS point and that the geoid difference between the locations is negligible.

+For some countries the tide gauges benchmark (if available) are not linked to the national vertical datum.
+For such this suggested unification is particularly important to establish a height system and enables such links.

+For tide gauges with permanent GNSS stations, the geodetic ties were explicitly accounted for, but for episodic GNSS it was assumed (for lack of any other information) that no tie was necessary.
 In strong geoid gradients areas, the impact could reach more than ten centimeters (Figure 13).
 The importance of the geoid extraction point indicates the equal importance of the correct position of the tide gauge: particular care has been taken to check the coordinates of the 302 selected tide gauges.

 3. Evaluation and representativeness of tide gauge MDT